 We are returning to Perigord Retreat in 8-17 October 2021!

 We had such a marvelous time in July 2019 that plans are secure for a return 8-17 October 2021.
-The Dordorgne and Lot Rivers area offers much for our visit and those who return are promisted to see new villages (and maybe some of our favorites from 2019).
-More details of price and itinerary will be posted soon!
+The Dordorgne and Lot Rivers area offers much for our visit and those who return are promised to see new villages (and maybe some of our favorites from 2019).
+We are a small group, so make plans now!
 Pics below are from 2019.
 A few of the towns to visit in 2021 are at the bottom.

 Learn how to record your travels with an art journal and enjoy plein aire sketching.
 Or, if you choose to rest and relax at the property, our studio at Perigord is available to us at any time.
 Our private family-owned villa in the countryside also offers an indoor pool.
-Wonderful gourmet meals will be prepared daily for our group by Angela and Chloe.
+And, now a new jacuzzi has been installed for unwinding at the end of another beautiful day~ Wonderful gourmet meals will be prepared daily for our group by Angela and Chloe.

 For travel: The nearest airport is located in Toulouse (TLS is the airport code).
 Additionally, you may choose to add days on your own before or after our event to acclimate and discover more!
 As the time nears we can coordinate travel plans (Darla is flying from DFW airport).